facebook/flipper/docs/leak-canary-plugin.md

 ```

-Then, add the RecordLeakService in your debug variant AndroidManifest.xml
+Then, add the `RecordLeakService` in your debug variant AndroidManifest.xml.

 ```xml
     <service android:name="com.facebook.flipper.plugins.leakcanary.RecordLeakService" />